kannibalin/kannibalin.github.io/_work/aaasblt.md

 splashbw: /static/portfolio/sblt_ipad_snow.jpg
 images: [ /static/portfolio/sblt_ipad_snow.jpg, ]
 ---
 Snow Beast Laser Tornado is a 2014 platforming video game developed and published by BDG* for iPhone iOS.
 The game is based on Sara-Lovise Ewertsons clothing collection Snow Beast Laser Tornado’s seven outfits.
 The design of the game is inspired by nostalgic 90's games combined with some fresh elements.
-Our beta version was released on apple AppStore 2014 but there are still some glitches that we are working on at the moment.
-Stay tuned!

 *BDG = Beatrice Dahlén Gaming <br>